Learning Calibrated Uncertainties for Domain Shift: A Distributionally Robust Learning Approach: Distributionally Robust Learning

-{\bf Distributionally robust semi-supervised learning:} In cross domain SSL, we have few labeled source data and much unlabeled target data.
-We aim to utilize unlabeled data in the target domain to help representation learning and save the effort needed for labeling.
-One simple and effective strategy is to use pseudo-labels generated from weakly-augmented data to supervise strongly-augmented data \cite{sohn2020fixmatch}.
-Here ``weakly" means simple flip-and-shift data augmentation while ``strongly" follows the same strategy with \cite{sohn2020fixmatch}.
-Using deep DRL's prediction, we propose DRSSL, which assigns pseudo-labels more conservatively.
-We plug deep DRL into Fixmatch \cite{sohn2020fixmatch}.
-Here the unsupervised loss in Figure \ref{fig:abstract} is the ``consistency loss" in \cite{sohn2020fixmatch}: $ \mathcal{L}_u = \frac{1}{M}\sum_{m=1}^{M} \mathbb{I}(\max(\hat{P}(y^w_t|x^w_t))>\tau) H(\hat{y}^w_t,\hat{P}(y^s_t|x^s_t) )$, where $x_t^w$ and $y_t^w$ represent the weakly-augmented target data, $x_t^s$ and $y_t^s$ represent the strongly-augmented version of the same image data, and $\tau$ is a threshold for generating pseudo-labels $\hat{y}^w_t$.
+\paragraph{Distributionally robust semi-supervised learning:} In cross-domain SSL where there is little labeled source data and much unlabeled target data, we aim to utilize unlabeled data in the target domain to help representation learning and save the effort needed for labeling.
+One effective strategy is to use pseudo-labels generated from weakly-augmented data to supervise strongly-augmented data.
+Here `weakly' means simple flip-and-shift data augmentation while `strongly' follows the same strategy as FixMatch~\cite{sohn2020fixmatch}.
+Using DRL's prediction, we propose DRSSL, which assigns pseudo-labels more conservatively.
+Practically, we plug DRL into Fixmatch.
+Here the unsupervised loss in Fig.~\ref{fig:abstract} is the `consistency loss' in FixMatch: $ \mathcal{L}_u = \frac{1}{M}\sum_{m=1}^{M} \mathbb{I}(\max(\hat{P}(y^w_t|x^w_t))>\eta) H(\hat{y}^w_t,\hat{P}(y^s_t|x^s_t) )$, where $x_t^w$ and $y_t^w$ represent the weakly-augmented target data, $x_t^s$ and $y_t^s$ represent the strongly-augmented version of the same image data, and $\eta$ is a threshold for generating pseudo-labels $\hat{y}^w_t$.